-Reynolds Jr.-Sr. High School offers Advanced Placement courses in the following disciplines: Calculus, English, Biology, Chemistry, and Physics.
+Disciplines: Calculus, English, Biology, Chemistry, and Physics.
 The purpose of the AP course is to prepare students for a successful college experience while simultaneously providing an opportunity to obtain transferable college credit while completing a high school course.
 Students participating in AP courses are required to take the Advanced Placement exam, at district expense, during the month of May, although passing the AP exam is not a course grade determinant.